Sustainable Agriculture Extension Promoter

 Candidates who do not meet the language proficiency levels above can take the language placement exams to demonstrate their level of proficiency.
 Competitive applicants typically attain a score of 50 on the Spanish College Level Examination Program CLEP exam or a score of Novice‐High on the American Council on the Teaching of Foreign Languages (ACTFL OPI).

 SAS communities are generally a truly rural living experience.
 Volunteers will be placed in Latin and/or indigenous communities, of between 100-4,000 people.
-To reach their community, Volunteers should expect strenuous hikes, long boat rides, and/or long bumpy car rides on unpaved and often winding roads.
-Volunteers will frequently hike long distances in a hot and humid climate, often in muddy or mountainous terrain to get in or around their communities.
+To arrive, Volunteers should expect strenuous hikes, long boat rides, and/or long bumpy car rides on unpaved and often winding roads.
+Volunteers will frequently hike long distances in a hot and humid climate, often in muddy or mountainous terrain to get around their communities.

 Volunteer homes may be simple structures made of concrete block, wood or clay, with cement or dirt floors, and a roof of tin or palm-thatch.
 Some homes, particularly in indigenous areas, are often raised on stilts.
 Pit latrines are common, and most houses have some type of porch or balcony to place a hammock.

-Peace Corps/Panama examines each community to ensure that basic health and safety criteria are met.
-Volunteers will be required to live with a host-family during their first three months of service, after which they generally live on their own in pre-approved local housing that meets Peace Corps/Panama’s housing criteria.
+Peace Corps examines each community to ensure that basic health and safety criteria are met.
+Volunteers will be required to live with a host family during their first three months of service who have been approved following COVID guidelines.
+After these three months, they may opt to live in pre-approved local housing that meets Peace Corps' housing criteria.

 Food & Diet